Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 If copying behaviour is preserved by all major compilers then assume that compiler optimization is not a problem.

 If copying behaviour is optimized away by the compiler, further investigation is needed.
 Experiment with using the `volatile` keyword to force the compiler not to optimize accesses to the copied buffers.
+If the `volatile` keyword is not sufficient, we may be able to use compiler or target-specific techniques to prevent optimization, for example memory barriers or empty `asm` blocks.
+These may be implemented and verified for important platforms while retaining a C implementation that is likely to be correct on most platforms as a fallback - the same approach taken by the constant-time module.

 **Open questions: Will the compiler optimize away copies?
 If so, can it be prevented from doing so in a portable way?**